 These resources will help you learn more about the cycle of deployment and how you can support military families in your community.

 This family care plan can help make parenting and family decisions when a military parent is deployed.
-It was developed by the University of Minnesota Extension Center for Family Development and Operation Military Kids.

 Supporting Military Kids During Deployment — Washington Office of Superintendent of Public Instruction — When military parents are deployed, their kids are in need of and deserve special support from their schools and communities.